GoogleChrome/web.dev/src/site/content/en/media/application-basics/index.md

 One thing you'll do often is look at the characteristics of a video: resolution, bitrate, codecs, and so on.
-Since this is just about the easiest thing to do in both Shaka Packager and ffmpeg, let's use this to get comfortable with these packages.
+Since this is just about the easiest thing to do in both Shaka Packager and FFmpeg, you can use this to get comfortable with these packages.

-When we peek into a media file, we're going to see many file characteristics.
+When you peek into a media file, you'll to see many file characteristics.
 For this article, I'm only focusing on characteristics in the cheat sheet.

-Let's start with streams.
+I'll start with streams.
 Media files can almost be thought of as multiple files in one.
 The multiple "files" are called _streams_.
 A media file can have any number of streams, of [more types](https://developer.mozilla.org/en-US/docs/Web/Media/Formats) than I will go into here.
-My examples will contain at most two, an audio stream and a video stream.
-(Among the other types you might encounter are captions and data, both of which are beyond the scope of this article.)
+My examples contain at most two streams: an audio stream and a video stream.
+Among the other types you might encounter are captions and data, both of which are beyond the scope of this article.
 There are many instances where audio and video streams are dealt with separately.

 There are several characteristics that apply to each stream.